D-L-M/jsonserver/README.md

 jsonserver is a simple Golang HTTP server and routing component that can be used to create a JSON API.

-An example of basic usage with a few routes is:
+An example of basic usage with a couple of routes is:

 ```go
 package main